 |Date of Birth||1/10/1956|

-Dan enters his second season as manager of the Beach Bums and his fifth overall with the club.
+Dan enters his fourth season as manager of the Beach Bums and his sixth overall with the club.
 He started as a special assistant in 2011 before being promoted to bench coach in 2013.
 This will be Dan’s 37th season as either a player or coach in professional baseball.

 Dan played 13 years of professional baseball, including three stints in the Major Leagues.
 His major league debut came September 2, 1983 for the Chicago Cubs and he go on to spend time in “The Show” with the Cubs in 1984 as well.
 He returned to the majors in 1986 as a member of the Cleveland Indians.
 In 54 career Major League games, he hit .250, one homer and 11 RBI.
 He was a fourth round pick for the Cubs in 1977 out of Central Michigan University.